Hayes Presidential reopened to public June 23, read reopening plan here

-Staff will clean and disinfect the museum multiple times a day and will regularly wipe down counters and high-touch areas between points of sale at the Museum Store.
+Staff clean and disinfect the museum multiple times a day and regularly wipe down counters and high-touch areas between points of sale at the Museum Store.
 Touchless hand sanitizer stations have been installed throughout the museum and library building.

 Additional safety guidelines may be in place when visitors arrive.